TrixiS/lib-ts-bot/README.md

 ```

 ## CommandContext
 An object with command contextual data.
-Instances are created with BaseSlashCommand.getContext method
+Instances are created with `BaseSlashCommand.getContext` method.
+Command handler callbacks get it as the first argument
 ```TypeScript
 type CommandContext<
   I extends CommandInteraction = CommandInteraction,